U.S. flag

 • Make improvements for people walking:

-• Reconstruct some existing curb ramps for accessibility
+• Reconstruct curb ramps and sidewalks as needed for accessibility

 • Reduce on-street parking